 After a hearty meal, you often need a clarifying digestif.
 An old, well-kept recipe from over 40 selected herbs, roots, and wild berries gives the herbal liqueur "Josefslust" from Sigmaringendorf its fruity, harmonious taste.
 The high-proof liqueur is named after the wildlife park of the same name of the noble house of Hohenzollern-Sigmaringen.
 If you prefer something milder, you can reach for a real classic for dessert, which not only tastes good at Easter: The "Goldelse" egg liqueur from Stuttgart gets its intensive aroma from fresh eggs from Ostfildern, cream from Schwäbisch Hall, and real bourbon vanilla.
 There are no additives or experimentations, so it tastes like grandma made it.

 Fancy a walk in the woods or a herb garden in your mouth?
-Then the Schnapps "Nadelwald Fichtengeist" and "Gartenkräuter Rosmaringeist" from the "stylish" range in Laupheim in Upper Swabia are to be recommended.
+Then the Schnapps "Nadelwald Fichtengeist" and "Gartenkräuter Rosmaringeist" from the range of the "Stilvol" brand in Laupheim in Upper Swabia are to be recommended.
 The four friends and self-proclaimed village children, Danny, Markus, Jessi, and Markus, created the brand to preserve and redesign the tradition of their homeland.
 The spirits are made by hand in various small rural distilleries.
 The four of them take care of the design and marketing personally.
 They have a stylish bottle design and an online tasting that also works as a drinking game.